riganelli/AndroidResourceLeaks/README.md

 ## Publication

-O. Riganelli, D. Micucci, and L. Mariani, "From Source Code to Test Cases: A Comprehensive Benchmark for Resource Leak Detection in Android Apps", In Software-Practice and Experience (To Appear)
+O. Riganelli, D. Micucci, and L. Mariani, "From Source Code to Test Cases: A Comprehensive Benchmark for Resource Leak Detection in Android Apps", In Software: Practice and Experience (To Appear).

 ## Requirements
 1. If not already present, install: